Work Order

 A work order is a central document that supports the execution and billing of a specific project, task, or service.
 It serves as a focal point for the communication, planning, execution, and tracking of work packages of all kinds – from internal maintenance tasks to tasks in complex, billable customer projects.

-The documentation for DYCE Project Billing contains a general Introduction to billing professional services with DYCE and detailed information on work orders.
+The documentation for DYCE Project Billing contains a general Introduction to billing professional services with DYCE and detailed information on properties of Work Orders.

 Work orders play a role in several DYCE apps.
 This documentation describes the planning functionality within Project & Resource Planning and establishes cross-connections to Time Tracking and Project Billing.